 3. Assessment: Two skills are assessed every term from a combination of listening, speaking, reading and writing as well as classwork throughout the term.
-The overall grade for the year is a combination of the 3 terms, with term 3 being weighted slightly less than term 1 and 2 due to term 3 being that much shorter.
+At the end of the year students sit an End of Year exam, which covers all the contents studied throughout the year and contributes 40% to the overall grade.
+The remainder of the grade is made up from a combination of the 3 terms, with term 3 being weighted less than Term 1 and 2 due to it being a shorter length.